 Skip to content

-I have an interdisciplinary background in Anthropology, Sociology and Development Studies, completing my undergraduate and postgraduate studies at Durham University and the Institute of Development Studies, University of Sussex.
+Vanessa has an interdisciplinary background in Anthropology, Sociology and Development Studies, completing her studies at Durham University and the Institute of Development Studies at University of Sussex.

-As an anti-colonial scholar and advocate, my research background has focused on decolonisation, Indigenous rights, and well-being – particularly in context with Māori and First Nations peoples in Aotearoa (New Zealand) and (what is currently referred to as) Canada.
-I am interested in challenging and responding to the social conditions in which harm occurs – namely systemic and structural inequities that result from ongoing colonial legacies.
-To that end, I am interested in transformative and contextual approaches to social justice – understanding and working towards ways we can dismantle and rebuild these systems
+As an anti-colonial scholar and advocate, Vanessa’s research background has focussed on decolonisation, Indigenous rights, and well-being - particularly in context with Māori and First Nations peoples in Aotearoa (New Zealand) and (what is currently referred to as) Canada.
+She is interested in challenging and responding to the social conditions in which harm occurs - namely systemic and structural inequities that result from ongoing colonial legacies.
+To that end, she is keen to explore transformative and contextual approaches to social justice; working towards ways we can disrupt, dismantle and rebuild these systems.

-I have been working as a research assistant with the Contextual Safeguarding Programme since September 2019.
-I currently work on a variety of projects, including: exploring the use of Contextual Safeguarding approaches across youth offending services; and Contextual Safeguarding: The Next Chapter, understanding the individual, contextual, structural and legal scaffolds required to ethically implement and sustain a Contextual Safeguarding approach
+Vanessa has been on the Contextual Safeguarding Programme team since September 2019, working on a variety of projects, including the Scale Up project, with statutory child-protection services, schools, the VCS and youth justice.
+All of these projects aimed to understand and support the individual, contextual, structural and legal scaffolds required to ethically implement and sustain a Contextual Safeguarding approach.